Best Diet for Green Iguana

 Green Iguana Nutritional Profile

 Every Green Iguana has nutritional demands driven by its 8x4x6 feet minimum for adults build, variable energy, and expected 15-20+ years lifespan.
 Getting the diet right from the start pays dividends in health and quality of life.
 Green Iguana reptiles with moderate exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Green Iguana to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Green Iguana to maintain skin and scale condition and joint function.

 Life-Stage Feeding Guide for Green Iguana